MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ms.reviewer: v-brycho
 ---

-# Test your guide and place holograms using HoloLens Author mode
+# Author in the HoloLens application

 The second major step in authoring a guide in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] takes place on the [!include[pn-hololens](../includes/pn-hololens.md)] application.
 In [!include[pn-hololens](../includes/pn-hololens.md)] Author mode, you: